85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Secrets of the Saqqara Tomb

-(PG) Archaeologists unearthed an Egyptian tomb.
-Bring this documentary into ancient history to show students how we are still making discoveries about ancient history.
+Archaeologists unearthed this perfectly preserved Egyptian tomb.
+Bring this documentary into ancient history studies to show students how we are still making discoveries about life of thousands of years ago.
+(Rated PG)

 Learn more: Secrets of the Saqqara Tomb